Electric vehicles vs. fuel powered – which are cheaper to run?

 Benefits:

-• Can use off-peak charging times between 12am and 5am – can schedule car to charge at certain times
+Can use off-peak charging times between 12am and 5am – you can schedule your car to charge at certain times

 Things to consider: